IhSAaaa/TaskFlow/README.md

 ### Hot Reload Setup

-TaskFlow sekarang mendukung hot reload untuk development frontend, sehingga Anda tidak perlu build ulang container setiap kali ada perubahan kode.
+TaskFlow now supports hot reload for frontend development, so you don't need to rebuild the container every time there's a code change.

 ### Quick Start